-Electronic communication systems and equipment, including computers, e-mail, phone, voice mail, fax, and Internet access, are provided by CTS to allow staff members to communicate business information in an efficient and effective manner.
+Electronic communication systems and equipment, including computers, e-mail, phone, voice mail, fax, and internet access, are provided by CTS to allow staff members to communicate business information in an efficient and effective manner.
 All electronic communications are considered the property of CTS.
 CTS reserves the right to access, audit, and disclose the contents of electronic messages even after they have been deleted but will do so only when, in our discretion, there is a legitimate business need to do so.
-Authority to either access or to disclose the contents of faculty computer files and electronic messages requires the concurrence of the Academic Dean and the President and the good faith effort to give prior notification to the faculty member concerned.
+CTS has the right to access electronic communications sent from employees' personal accounts using a CTS device.
+Authority to either access or to disclose the contents of computer files and electronic messages requires the agreement of the Vice President of Finance & Administration and the President.